kali-linex/linex/Documentation/driver-api/early-userspace/early_userspace_support.rst

    some other init binary than listed at the end of init/main.c:init().

 b) some device and filesystem drivers built as modules and stored in an initrd.
-The initrd must contain a binary '/linuxrc' which is supposed to load these driver modules.
-It is also possible to mount the final root filesystem via linuxrc and use the pivot_root syscall.
+The initrd must contain a binary '/linexrc' which is supposed to load these driver modules.
+It is also possible to mount the final root filesystem via linexrc and use the pivot_root syscall.
 The initrd is mounted and executed via prepare_namespace().

 c) using initramfs.
 The call to prepare_namespace() must be skipped.